Fiscal Year 2022

 Evidence Building Efforts

 OMB Circular A-11, Section 210.11 requires the Annual Performance Reports to describe evaluations or other relevant evidence activities, and how a portfolio of evidence is used to inform decision-making.
 Evaluation and analysis provide essential evidence for HHS to understand how its programs work, for whom, and under what circumstances.
 HHS builds evidence through evaluation and analysis in order to inform decisions in the budget, legislative, regulatory, strategic planning, program, and policy arenas.
-Given the breadth of work supported by HHS, the Department conducts many evaluations and analyses each year.
-These efforts range in scope, scale, design, and methodology, but all aim to understand the effects of programs and policies and how they can be improved.
+Given the breadth of work supported by HHS, the Department conducts many evaluations and analyses each year that range widely in scope, scale, design, and methodology.

 Implementation of the Evidence Act: HHS is in the initial stages of implementing the Foundations for Evidence-Based Policymaking Act of 2018 ("the Evidence Act").
 The Evidence Act requires the Department to develop and implement a four-year Evidence-Building Plan, with annual evaluation plans.
 These plans will guide HHS's progress towards addressing the questions and priorities articulated in the Evidence-Building Plan.
 Per OMB Guidance M-19-23, HHS is presently developing interim Evidence-Building Plans and an evaluation plan for FY 2022.
 HHS also designated the Assistant Secretary for Planning and Evaluation as the Evaluation Officer for HHS.